toolleeo/cli-apps/README.md

 * [classifier](https://github.com/bhrigu123/classifier) - Organize files in your current directory, by classifying them into folders of music, pdfs, images, etc.
 * [detox](http://detox.sourceforge.net/) - A utility designed to easily clean up filenames; it replaces characters like spaces with standard equivalents; it also replace UTF-8 or Latin-1 (or CP 1252) characters with more handy ones.
 * [dtrx](https://brettcsmith.org/2007/dtrx/) - (Do The Right eXtraction) aims at taking "all the hassle out of extracting archives"; allows to use one command to extract archives in different formats, recursive extraction (files into file) and extracts files into dedicated directories.
+* [duf](https://github.com/muesli/duf) - Disk Usage/Free Utility
 * [dutree](https://github.com/nachoparker/dutree) - A tool to analyze file system usage written in Rust.
 * [exa](https://the.exa.website/) - Replacement for 'ls' written in Rust, with colors and several additional "views".
 * [fasd](https://github.com/clvv/fasd) - A Commandline Tool That Offers Quick Access to Files and Directories.
 It offers quick access to files and directories for POSIX shells.
 It is inspired by tools like autojump, z and v.
 Fasd keeps track of files and directories you have accessed, so that you can quickly reference them in the command line.
 * [fd](https://github.com/sharkdp/fd) - A simple, fast and user-friendly alternative to find.
 Written in Rust.
 * [gcp](https://github.com/petronny/gcp) - `gcp` (Goffi’s cp) is an advanced file copier tool, heavily inspired from the traditional `cp` command utility, but with some additional features: Displays the copy progress indicator, with estimated time, current file speed; logs of all actions; resume of interrupted copy processes.
 * [gcp](https://code.lm7.fr/petronny/gcp) - Advanced file copier tool, heavily inspired from the traditional cp command utility, but with some additional features
+* [gdu](https://github.com/dundee/gdu) - Pretty fast disk usage analyzer written in Go.
+Gdu is intended primarily for SSD disks where it can fully utilize parallel processing.
+However HDDs work as well, but the performance gain is not so huge.
 * [ncdu](https://dev.yorhel.nl/ncdu) - "A disk usage analyzer with an ncurses interface.
 It is designed to find space hogs on a remote server where you don't have an entire graphical setup available."
 * [nnn](https://github.com/jarun/nnn) - "The missing terminal file browser for X".
 Provides only directory traversal and file visualization.
 No delete/move operations are supported.
 * [PathPicker](https://facebook.github.io/PathPicker/) - A tool from Facebook that parses the output from a command and presents a UI to select files and directories; can be used to apply a command of a interactively selected files or to move across directories.